 But perhaps you’re not ready to lucid dream.
 Is there something holding you back?

-Is it bad to lucid dream?
+Is it bad to dream lucidly?

 When the topic arises, I occasionally hear: ‘Is lucid dreaming dangerous?’.
 Over the past three years, I have experienced nearly one hundred lucid dreams, and do not consider the practise remotely dangerous.
 There are, however, considerations for those with existing mental health conditions.

 In people who have certain mental health disorders, such as schizophrenia, lucid dreams may blur the line between what’s real and what’s imagined.
 It is therefore not advisable for individuals with schizophrenia, or similar mental health disorders, to engage in the practise.

 For the vast majority of the population, lucid dreams are perfectly safe and healthy, so long as you continue to get the natural sleep that you need.
 Sleep is a fundamental biological need, and must be prioritised, so lucid dreaming can only be considered ‘bad for you’ if you are constantly changing your sleep patterns.
 Since lucid dreaming takes place in the REM phase of sleep, when the body is not repairing and regrowing tissue, you should wake well rested after a lucid dream.
 In fact, I often feel more energised upon waking, buoyant with energy following the creative experience.

 Some of the techniques suggested to achieve lucid dreams involve waking up and going to sleep at certain times.
 I suggest avoiding these techniques at first, and using them sparingly if you do choose to take a more proactive approach to increase your chances of lucidity.
 Lucid dreams may be the best way you can spend your sleeping hours, but the techniques to achieve them should not compromise a healthy sleeping pattern.